Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 According to the Department of Agriculture and Food Western Australia (PDF, 792 KB), Animal Health Laboratories, “Bovine trichomoniasis is a disease of the reproductive tract caused by Tritrichomonas foetus, a flagellate protozoan parasite.
 In cows, infection leads to embryonic and early foetal death, abortion, foetal maceration, pyometra and transient or permanent infertility.
 Asymptomatic infection occurs in bulls, which become persistent carriers and the main reservoir of infection.
 Young bulls are less susceptible to infection.
 Heifers have a higher incidence of the disease compared to cows, as the latter may remain immune for up to three years post-infection.”

 In Alberta, bovine trichomoniasis (also known as trich) is a provincially notifiable disease under the Animal Health Act.
 There have been sporadic confirmed cases of the disease in cattle.
-See the list of confirmed provincially notifiable cases in Alberta.

 Often the first indication of bovine trichomoniasis is when cows thought to be pregnant resume cycling towards the end of the breeding period.